When a local family is faced with a medical crisis or loss, it impacts daily life. We are here to help.

 We do not disclose the names of families we are assisting.
 The only people who know the details of the situation are the two trained assessment volunteers who meet with the family.
 Occasionally, a family is so grateful for the assistance provided by LFOF that they choose on their own to publicly express gratitude or tell others about their experience.
 But this will never be initiated by LFOF.

-If you know of a family whose needs fall within the mission of Larchmont Friends of the Family and is interested in receiving support from us, please contact our confidential hotline or email us.
+If you know of a family whose needs fall within the mission of Larchmont Friends of the Family and is interested in receiving support from us, please contact our confidential email hotline.
+If you’re concerned about emailing personal information please provide your phone number in the email, and we will call you directly.

 Address Larchmont Friends of the Family P.O.
 Box 746 Larchmont, NY 10538